foxching/foxching/readme.md

 ## I'm a Filipino Sofware Engineer!!

 - 🔭 I’m currently working as Frontend Developer
-- 💬 Ask me about **React, Angular, Vue, Svelte or other Frontend Stuff and Web Development stuff**
+- 💬 Ask me about **React, Angular, Vue, Svelte or other Frontend and Web Development related stuff**
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rechie-lagria-b2499310/)

 <h3 align="left">Languages and Tools I am familiar with/use:</h3>